 Jumping forward to 2011, Buffett again let shareholders know that Berkshire would repurchase shares whenever the price dipped below 1.1 times book value (since increased to 1.2 times book value) as he considered that price a substantial discount to intrinsic value.
 We are obviously supporters of this strategy, and we encourage Buffett and Munger to deploy their capital when Berkshire’s stock price is attractively below its intrinsic value.
 In fact, as long-term shareholders, we hope the market begins meaningfully mis-assessing Berkshire’s value and does so for a very long time.
 This market mistake would be a boon for the Fund – we would be given the opportunity to, on a look-through basis, own a progressively higher percentage of Berkshire’s future earnings without having to deploy a single dollar of additional capital.

-Walmart, Arca, Embonor, and Lindley are also companies in the Fund’s portfolio that should be using this framework as a strategic tool to advance the long-term interests of their owners.
+Walmart, Arca, Embonor, Anheuser Busch InBev, and Lindley are also companies in the Fund’s portfolio that should be using this framework as a strategic tool to advance the long-term interests of their owners.
 Each of these businesses are controlled by a single owner or group of shareholders who are particularly long-term in focus and disposition.
-It is not by accident that five of the Fund’s seven holdings share this characteristic.
+It is not by accident that six of the Fund’s eight holdings share this characteristic.
 We would enthusiastically applaud a period when these companies’ stock prices languish below our estimate of their intrinsic values.
 Rather than requesting that management call analysts in an attempt to change their minds about the value of the business, we would encourage these executives to allocate every appropriate incremental dollar of capital to repurchase their mispriced shares.
 Patient capital, like the Fund, that is focused on maximizing compounded annual returns over decades should use the advantages afforded to that temperament to gain an advantage over competitors forced to forgo long-term returns to satisfy short-term concerns.

 The Importance of This Long-Term Mentality